Gonzih/blog.gonzih.me/source/_posts/2013-08-24-speed-slash-ping-test-graphs-with-clojure-and-raspberry-pi.markdown

 echo "\"$(date -R)\",$(python ~/scripts/tespeed.py --csv -s)"
 ```

-Lets put script into crontab to run every 5 minutes, also lets redirect stderr to /dev/null in case of Ethernet unavailability or some other issues.
+Let's put script into crontab to run every 5 minutes, also let's redirect stderr to /dev/null in case of Ethernet unavailability or some other issues.

 ```sh crontab
 */5 * * * * ~/bin/speedtest.zsh 2>/dev/null >> ~/.speedtest.csv